avanco-tech/avan-faas/README.md

 * As seen in the template block design, the reference clock of the PL Slave interface (M_AXI_HPM0_FPD) is clk_main and the reference clock of the PL Master interface (S_AXI_HP0_FPD) is clock_extra_2.
 Use the interfaces with their own clock otherwise your design will fail to work properly.
 * Currently only one PL-PS interrupt pin is provided, so you need to use [AXI Interrupt controller](https://www.xilinx.com/support/documentation/ip_documentation/axi_intc/v4_1/pg099-axi-intc.pdf) IP core to handle more than one interrupt pins.

-The provided input clock frequencies are provided in the [clock table](readme/clock_recipes.csv)
+The provided input clock frequencies are provided in the [clock table](readme/clock_recipes.csv).

 3. After finishing your design you need to generate output product for the design sources. you can do this by right clicking on each source in the design hierarchy in the sources tab of VIVADO GUI.
 If you used the recommended design flow, you only need to do this for the block design of the template project (rm_design).

-4. When the output products of all sources is generated use the following commands to generate the design checkpoint of your synthesized design:
+4. When the output products of all sources are generated run the following commands in VIVADO tcl console to generate the design checkpoint of your synthesized design:
 ```
     source ./tcl_files/generate_dcp_from_design.tcl
     dcp_gen {}

     NOTE: These commands will only work if you opened the vivado project inside the rm_template directory
 ```
 The `dcp_gen` command generates dcp file from your design by running [synth_design](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2019_2/ug835-vivado-tcl-commands.pdf#page=1700) vivado tcl command.
-If you need to add any arguments for the synth_design command during synthesis, write your directives inside the `{}` after the dcp_gen command.
+If you need to add any arguments for the synth_design command during synthesis, write your arguments inside the `{}` after the dcp_gen command.
     **NOTE:** Do not use -mode and -top arguments.
+Example:
 ```
     dcp_gen {-directive RuntimeOptimized}
 ```

-The output dcp file will be stored in the results/dcp_files directory in your project path.
+The output dcp file will be stored in the `results/dcp_files` directory in your project path.

 5. Now that the design checkpoint file of your design is successfully generated, you can generate the FPGA bitstream.
 To do this, first open the `faas-gui-launcher` program from your VM desktop and login using your credentials.
 Then go to the generate bitstream tab, copy the path to dcp file in the provided space and click on generate bitstream.
 The bitstream description is optional.